Moveo et Proficior

 Barbara, the eldest daughter never married and moved to England at a young age.

 During the first World War, Anne Knox worked as a nurse at Bellahouston Park in Glasgow, where she became good friends with a woman called Nurse Fletcher.
 Anne met James Fletcher, the brother of this nurse after the war, when she was on holiday in Africa.
 She subsequently married him and he changed his surname to “Knox Fletcher”.
 James and Anne Knox Fletcher lived at Hillhead House for two years and then returned to Moorpark House.
 At that time, Moorpark was let out to another member of the family.
 The Knox Fletchers did not have a family.
+(Hillhead House sits near Moorpark House on School Road and was owned by the family.
+Barbara Knox retained ownership under trust well into the 20th Century.)

 At the time the Knox Fletchers resided in Moorpark, the estate owned six farms in the are.
 These were – The Lintels, The Auchencloigh, The Conneliston, The Baillieston (the Home Farm), the Geerston and the Birtlebog.